"ScatSpotter" -- A Dog Poop Detection Dataset: Abstract

 \section{Abstract}

-We introduce a new --- currently 42 gigabyte --- ``living'' dataset of phone images of dog feces, annotated with manually drawn or AI-assisted polygon labels.
-There are 6k full resolution images and 4k detailed polygon annotations.
-The collection and annotation of images started in late 2020 and the dataset grows by roughly 1GB a month.
+Small, amorphous waste objects such as biological droppings and microtrash can be difficult to see, especially in cluttered scenes, yet they matter for environmental cleanliness, public health, and autonomous cleanup.
+We introduce ``ScatSpotter'': a new dataset of phone images annotated with polygons around dog feces, collected to train and study object detection and segmentation systems for small potentially camouflaged outdoor waste.
+We gathered data in mostly urban environments, using a ``before/after/negative'' (BAN) protocol: for a given location, we capture an image with the object present, an image from the same viewpoint after removal, and a nearby negative scene that often contains visually similar confusers.

-We train VIT and MaskRCNN baseline models to explore the difficulty of the dataset.
-The best model achieves a pixelwise average precision of 0.858 on a 691-image validation set and 0.847 on a small independently captured 30-image contributor test set.
+Image collection began in late 2020.
+This paper focuses on two dataset checkpoints from 2025 and 2024.
+The dataset contains over 9000 full-resolution images and 6000 polygon annotations.
+Of the author-captured images we held out 691 for validation and used the rest to train.
+Via community participation we obtained a 121-image test set that, while small, is independent from author-collected images and provides some generalization confidence across photographers, devices, and locations.
+Due to its limited size, we report both validation and test results.

-The most recent snapshot of dataset is made publicly available through three different distribution methods: one centralized (Girder) and two decentralized (IPFS and BitTorrent).
-We study of the trade-offs between distribution methods and discuss the feasibility of each with respect to reliably sharing open scientific data.
+We explore the difficulty of the dataset using off-the-shelf VIT, MaskRCNN, YOLO-v9, and DINO-v2 models.
+Zero-shot DINO performs poorly, indicating limited foundational-model coverage of this category.
+Tuned DINO is the best model with a box-level average precision of 0.69 on a 691-image validation set and 0.70 on the test set.
+These results establish strong baselines and quantify the remaining difficulty of detecting small, camouflaged waste objects.

-The code to reproduce the experiments is hosted on GitHub, and the data is published under the Creative Commons Attribution 4.0 International license.
-Model weights are made publicly available with the dataset.
-Experimental hardware, time, energy, and emissions are quantified.
+To support open access to models and data (CC-BY 4.0 license), we compare centralized and decentralized distribution mechanisms and discuss trade-offs for sharing scientific data.
+Code for experiments and project details are \href{\repoBase}{hosted on GitHub}.